 - Incorporating road safety considerations in all project planning processes (e.g., Land Use Planning).

 - No one organization has either the resources or the mandate to undertake all road safety projects.
 The scope of potential projects is substantial and diverse.
 Partnerships with a wide range of stakeholders is critical to support existing community initiatives as well as work cooperatively to develop new programs and initiatives.
 This requires a partnership approach to promote cooperation and resource-sharing amongst stakeholders.
-(Module 1 Community Resource Map – open Who are the potential stakeholders and partners involved in community road safety programs? tab to view map).
+(Module 1 Community Resource Map – to view this map open the tab titled Who are the potential stakeholders and partners involved in community road safety programs?).

 Why develop a road safety strategy or plan?